monomadic/ni-file/README.md

 ## Installation

-This is a library, but several helper binaries will be included.
+This is a library, but there are helper binaries in the examples folder:

-- `ni-info` prints information about NISD containers.
+- `ni-info` prints information about NI file formats.
 - `ni-tree` prints the tree structure of NISD containers.
-- `ni-extract` (coming soon) dumps presets and samples from ni files
+- `ni-extract` dumps internal preset data from NISD containers.
 - `ni-convert` (coming soon) converts between formats

 ```bash